coverclock/coverclock/README.md

 firmware for very large and very small systems on the internet of interesting things: distributed, real-time, high performance, high reliability, embedded, concurrent, parallel, asynchronous, bleeding edge, high altitude, close to bare metal.
-John has worked in the telecommunications, big science, enterprise, industrial, academic, defense, and intelligence domains.
+John has worked in the supercomputing, telecommunications, big science, enterprise, industrial, academic, defense, and intelligence domains.